Phonographic Performance Limited

-After administration costs and contributions to anti-piracy activities and music industry charities—all of which are agreed by the membership at the AGM— all revenue generated from PPL licence fees is passed onto its registered record company and performer members as royalties for the use of their recorded music.
+After administration costs and contributions to anti-piracy activities and music industry charities—all of which are agreed by the membership at the AGM—all revenue generated from PPL licence fees is passed onto its registered record company and performer members as royalties for the use of their recorded music.
 PPL members range from session musicians and emerging artists to major record labels and globally successful performers.
 It is free to join PPL as a member.

 PPL's field of operation is distinct from the UK's other main music copyright collective previously known as the "Performing Right Society", now called PRS for Music, which was founded in 1914 and originally collected fees for live performance of sheet music.

 As of 2018, PRS has entered a joint venture with PPL under a Leicester-based private company called PPL PRS Ltd, which aims to make it easier for their customers to obtain a music licence, which they have called "TheMusicLicence".

+PPL's CEO is Peter Leathem OBE.
+Leathem was awarded the OBE for services to the music industry in the Kings 2023 New Years Honours List.

 History

-Founding / Early History (1934 - 1956)
+Founding and early history (1934–1956)

 PPL was formed in May 1934 by the record companies EMI and Decca Records, following a court case against Bristol coffee shop Stephen Carwardine & Co, which had been entertaining its customers by playing records.
 EMI, then called The Gramophone Company, argued it was against the law to play the record in public without first receiving the permission of the copyright owners.
 The judge agreed, establishing this as a legal principle.
 EMI and Decca formed Phonographic Performance Ltd (PPL) to carry out this licensing role, and opened the first office in London.

 The Copyright Act 1956 led to the expansion of PPL's role to also cover the licensing of broadcasters that played recorded music.
 Further copyright law changes in 1988 strengthened PPL's licensing position.